Board of Review

 Theresa B. Stephenson

 Theresa B. Stephenson is the Chair of the North Carolina Board of Review.
-In February, 2023, Governor Cooper appointed Theresa Stephenson for a second term as Chair of the Board of Review.
-She was again unanimously confirmed by the General Assembly and began her second term on July 1, 2023.
+Chair Stephenson was originally nominated by Governor Cooper in April 2019, unanimously confirmed by the N.C.
+General Assembly and began her term on July 1, 2019.
+In February 2023, Governor Cooper appointed Theresa Stephenson for a second term as Chair of the Board of Review.
+She was again unanimously confirmed by the N.C.
+General Assembly and began her second term as Chair on July 1, 2023.
 She is the representative of the general public.

 Theresa Stephenson has been a Certified Mediator continuously since 1995; and is rated AV Preeminent by Martindale Hubbell, which is the highest possible rating for both Legal Ability and Ethical Standards.
 While at the North Carolina Dept. of Public Safety she received the DPS Badge of Excellence for innovation and efficiency, the highest honor accorded a DPS employee; and was nominated for the Governor’s Award of Excellence.